zanata/zanata.github.io/_drafts/cli-push.md

 This command will:

- 1. search for source documents in a directory named `src` and any of its subdirectories
+ 1. search for source documents in a directory named `src` and any of its subdirectories.
- 1. display the current settings and list of source documents that were found
+ 1. display the current settings and list of source documents that were found.
- 1. confirm that you want to proceed with the upload
+ 1. confirm that you want to proceed with the upload.
- 1. upload the located source documents to the server
+ 1. upload the located source documents to the server.

 For a full list of the available options for push, run `{{ site.cli_client_name }} help push`